AbasToken/ABAS_Code_Public/Solidity/README.md

-# Test
-MUST LAUNCH ON LEDGER to safetly have admin in Staking contracts for adding tokens
+# MUST LAUNCH ON LEDGER to safetly have admin in Staking contracts for adding tokens

 Get 0xBTC Address and bForge Address and ABAS Address on Arbitrum 0xBTC Arbitrum: 0x7cb16cb78ea464aD35c8a50ABF95dff3c9e09d5d